-Putnam Management also entered into a new sub-management contract for your fund effective as of the time the Management Contract became effective.
-The terms of the new sub-management contract are substantially similar to the terms of the previous sub-management contract for your fund.
-Please see "Management-The Sub-Manager" for information about the sub-management contract.
+Putnam Management also entered into new sub-management and sub-advisory contracts for your fund effective as of the time the Management Contract became effective.
+The terms of the new sub-management and sub-advisory contracts are substantially similar to the terms of the previous sub-management and sub-advisory contracts for your fund.
+Please see Management-The Sub-Manager and Management-The Sub-Adviser for information about the sub-management and sub-advisory contracts.